CHAPTER 1. General Provisions, Secs. 6300-6306

 (1) The California Sex and Arson Registry (CSAR).

 (3) State summary criminal history information maintained by the Department of Justice pursuant to Section 11105 of the Penal Code.

-(2) Upon the request of either party to obtain the information described in subdivision (b) upon which the court relied, the court shall release the information to the parties or, upon either party's request, to his or her attorney in that proceeding.
+(2) Upon the request of either party to obtain the information described in subdivision (b) upon which the court relied, the court shall release the information to the parties or, upon either party’s request, to the party’s attorney in that proceeding.

-(3) The party seeking the proposed order may release the information to his or her counsel, court personnel, and court-appointed mediators for the purpose of seeking judicial review of the court's order or for purposes of court proceedings under Section 213.5 of the Welfare and Institutions Code.
+(3) The party seeking the proposed order may release the information to the party’s counsel, court personnel, and court-appointed mediators for the purpose of seeking judicial review of the court’s order or for purposes of court proceedings under Section 213.5 of the Welfare and Institutions Code.

-(g) Nothing in this section shall delay the granting of an application for an order that may otherwise be granted without the information resulting from the data base search.
+(g) This section shall not delay the granting of an application for an order that may otherwise be granted without the information resulting from the database search.
 If the court finds that a protective order under this part should be granted on the basis of the affidavit presented with the petition, the court shall issue the protective order and shall then ensure that a search is conducted pursuant to subdivision (a) prior to the hearing.